 As a volunteer, in 1999, Christine began working with the (now) Avon Breast Cancer 3 Day events as Division Leader, Crew Manager and Crew Captain in 15 walk events along the West Coast.
 Her duties were to recruit, train, prepare and oversee up to 500 volunteer crew members before events and managed each road team during the events.
 She has also participated in and/or helped plan other fundraising programs for cancer and autism events.

-When Christine isn’t at the Senior Center, she hangs around at home, designs and maintains the Center’s two websites - thesceg.org and yournewseniorcenter.com, enjoys a newfound passion of drawing house plans and spends as much time as she can with her sons Mike, 27 and Joe, 25.
+When Christine isn’t at the Senior Center, she hangs around at home, designs and maintains the Center’s website, enjoys a newfound passion of drawing house plans and spends as much time as she can with her two sons Mike, 28 and Joe, 25.

 “I am very excited to be a part of the Senior Center of Elk Grove.
 I love the seniors, their enthusiasm and zest for life.
 It’s an honor and a joy to spend time around our members.” - Christine